Vivek084c/ML/README.md

-# Named Entity Recognition Web App
+# 4)Named Entity Recognition Web App

 A Flask-based web application that performs Named Entity Recognition (NER) on uploaded text files using spaCy.
 The app identifies and visualizes entities like person names, organizations, locations, and more.